• Home

 • In some cases at the feedback meeting we may need to request to extend your assessment, or seek further information from you if we have been unable to formally conclude on your diagnostic outcome.

-• Information from childhood is a crucial part of your developmental history, however we appreciate that adults may not always have access to a person from their childhood or items such as school reports.
+• Information from childhood is an important part of your developmental history, however we appreciate that adults may not always have access to a person from their childhood or items such as school reports.

 • It is not essential to have a childhood informant, however providing a good childhood history will help to avoid an inconclusive outcome to your diagnostic assessment.
 It may also be helpful to have a partner or close confidant take part in your assessment so that perspectives can be gained from other parties.